RocketCommunicationsInc/AstroSwiftUtilities/README.md

 A collection of handy swift code used in our sample apps

 New in Version 1.1
-• Date+RawRepresentable - makes Date storeable by @AppStorage
+• Date+RawRepresentable - makes Date storable by @AppStorage

 New in Version 1.0.2
 • No new features, just build change